Blow Molding

 Next, the preform is rotated and securely clamped onto the blow mold.
 Through an opening in the core rod, pressurized air is introduced to inflate the preform, enabling it to conform to the shape of the surrounding mold.
 Once the preform cools, an opening in the blow mold allows the core rod to rotate, advancing the product to the ejection phase.

 In the final stage, the finished product is removed from the core rod.
-At this point, it is crucial to conduct a leak test before packing to ensure product integrity.
+At this point, it is important to conduct a leak test before packing to ensure product integrity.
 The blow mold and preform can feature multiple cavities—typically ranging from three to sixteen—based on the desired output.
-Additionally, the core rods are strategically arranged to facilitate seamless progression through each step, ensuring every critical procedure is executed accurately.
+Additionally, the core rods are strategically arranged to facilitate seamless progression through each step, ensuring every procedure is executed accurately.
+This level of control makes injection blow molding a strong option for precision applications in healthcare and consumer packaging.

 Stretch Blow Molding Process